What if I am liable to tax in two countries on the same income?

 This means that migrants to and from the UK may have to take into account two or three sets of tax laws: the tax laws of the UK; the tax laws of the other country; and any double taxation agreement between the UK and the other country.

 It is also possible for there to be more than two countries involved, for example a national of one country may be living in the UK and have foreign income from a third country.

-You should finally be aware that some countries, such as Brazil, do not have a double tax treaty with the UK.
+You should finally be aware that some countries do not have a double tax treaty with the UK.
 If that is the case, you may still be able to claim unilateral tax relief in respect of the foreign tax you have paid.